gkyx/codeComplete.js/README.md

-# completejs
+# codeComplete.js
-Javascript library that provides auto-completion similar to IDEs
+Javascript library to allow intellisense like code completion.